 In non-critically ill patients, switch to oral agents as soon as patient is clinically improving and eating.
 IV therapy does not need to be continued until discharge.
-It is not necessary to start all CAP patients on IV therapy if they can tolerate oral therapy, even if hospitalized.
-See Table on Empiric Step-Down Therapy below.
+It is not necessary to start all CAP patients on IV therapy if they can tolerate oral therapy.
+See Table on Empiric